microsoftgraph/msgraph-sdk-python/UPGRADING.md

 This package (`msgraph-sdk`) will only contain models that match the [Microsoft Graph v1 API metadata](https://graph.microsoft.com/v1.0/$metadata).
 If you are interested in the Beta API, please see the [Microsoft Graph Beta Python SDK](https://github.com/microsoftgraph/msgraph-sdk-beta-python).

 ## Fluent Request Builder Pattern
-`msgraph-sdk` provides a fluent interface that takes advantage of method chaining and IDE autocomplete when making requests to the Graph.
+`msgraph-sdk` provides a fluent interface that takes advantage of method chaining and IDE autocomplete when making requests to Microsoft Graph.
 This is a shift from `msgraph-core` where raw URLs would be passed instead:

 ```py
 # msgraph-core